ThomasQuinnKelly/bip-framework/bip-framework-autoconfigure/README.md

 	}

 ### gov.va.bip.framework.cache.autoconfigure:
-Redis cache auto-configurationthat provides property-driven beans to set up the Redis connection, start the Redis Embedded Server (if in a spring profile that requires it), and expose a JMX bean for developers to clear the cache with.
+Redis cache auto-configuration that provides property-driven beans to set up the Redis connection, start the Redis Embedded Server (if in a spring profile that requires it), and expose a JMX bean for developers to clear the cache with.

-Caches are configured for a specific naming scheme of:
+Caches are configured for a specific naming scheme of: `cacheName_ProjectName_MavenVersion`; the actual properties entry might look something like *`appName`*`Service\_@project.name@\_@project.version@`

-	*appName*Service\_@project.name@\_@project.version@
+Redis attributes are configured in the Service Application's application YAML file under `spring.redis` properties.
+See also [Redis configuration](https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot/blob/master/docs/cache-management.md#redis-configuration).

+Cache-specific attributes for the application are configured in the application YAML under the `bip.framework.cache.**` property.
+See properties and comments under the `spring:redis:**` and he `bip.framework:cach:**` sections in [bip-reference-person.yml](https://github.ec.va.gov/EPMO/bip-ocp-ref-spring-boot/blob/master/bip-reference-person/src/main/resources/bip-reference-person.yml).

+Any properties that do not appear in the appropriate hierarchy will be silently ignored, so default values, or nulls will be substituted for properties that were believed to be configured.

-Configuration is declared as below.
+Auto-configuration is declared as below.
 Beans created in this class refer to the other classes found in the package.

 	@Configuration
 	@EnableConfigurationProperties(BipCacheProperties.class)